 - We will do a background check to verify that you meet all the qualifications.

 - Once you have been approved, you will be issued a purchase permit.
 This is a three (3) part form.
 One section is for your records, one section is for the seller’s record, and one section is for the State of Michigan.
 The purchase permit is valid for 30 days.

-- Once you have obtained your gun, you are required to return the MSP copy of the purchase permit to White Lake Police Department.
+- Once you have obtained your gun, you are required to return the MSP copy of the purchase permit to White Lake Police Department within 10 days.
 You can either drop them off or mail them to:

 White Lake Police Department